 - 1/4 c. rubbing alcohol (This is what eliminates the streaks)

 - 3 to 4 drops dish soap (This helps keep the mixture suspended.)

 Mix all the ingredients in a 16 oz plastic spray bottle (available at Target, Wal-Mart, and most dollar stores).
 Shake it up!
 Wipe all crumbs and spills from counters first.
 Then spray on granite cleaner and wipe with a soft cloth or paper towel!

 Remember, to get top dollar when selling your home, make sure it looks its best–from countertops to windows to floors!
 Need help?
-Give the experts at Three Bears Home Staging and Redesign a call at (832) 377-0785 or use our contact form!
+Get in touch with the home staging consultation experts at Three Bears Home Staging here!

 Book an Online Consultation